German Cup: Holders Borussia Dortmund ousted by sensational St Pauli | DW | 18.01.2022

 For Borussia Dortmund, this is yet another extreme event in a season of lofty peaks and deep troughs.
 Four days on from their 5-1 crushing of Freiburg in the Bundesliga, one could be forgiven for expecting a better version of Dortmund than this.

-On the night, Marco Rose's side were comfortably outsmarted by a team a full division their junior, their title defense unceremoniously ended in Hamburg.
+On the night, Marco Rose's side were comfortably outsmarted by a team a full division their junior, their title defense unceremoniously ended in Hamburg and, with Bayern already out, Dortmund's best chance of silverware slips away.

+"Today was a bad day, we just woke up too late," a shell-shocked Marco Reus told German broadcaster ARD after the game.
+"St. Pauli did well, but it's very bitter for us that we're out.
+We have to now have to let it sink in.
+In any case, we missed a huge opportunity to win the cup again," the captain added.

 St Pauli played with panache for the entire 90 minutes.
 While they came into this game without a win in their previous three, they still lead the second flight by a point as they enjoy a fine season that has them close enough to the Bundesliga to be able to peer over the wall and look in.